Whole Wheat English Muffins are perfect for lots of recipes. They taste so good and are so simple and easy to make!

 Cover the circles for about an hour and let rise in a warm place until light and airy.
 Don’t let them rise too long or they will fall while cooking and not be thick at all.
 Heat an Electric Griddle to 350 degrees (depending on how hot it cooks).
 Place circles on the griddle and cook until they are a deep golden brown, which is about 7 minutes per side.

-You can now eat your whole-wheat English muffins by splitting with a knife and toasting or storing them in a bag in the freezer.
+You can now eat your whole-wheat English muffins by splitting them with a knife and toasting or storing them in a bag in the freezer.
 They really don’t take that much time and are fun and easy to make!
 I hope you will enjoy these as much as my family does!

 Are Whole Wheat English muffins healthy?